99robots/99robots-header-footer-code-manager/readme.txt

 A. If your script is not supported, just let us know and we'll look into it immediately.
 We will do our best to ensure all reputable services are supported.
 When requesting support for a particular script, it would be nice to get a sample of the script so that we can see its structure.

 == Changelog ==

+= 1.0.7 = 2018-10-01
+* ADDED: Functionality to Exclude Posts and Pages from the Site Wide option.

 = 1.0.6 = 2018-07-10
 * FIXED: Latest Posts dropdown selection always resets to 1 on save / update.